 - Past surgeries or other conditions that may have led to significant scar tissue in the abdomen

-Aside from the rare, serious side effects previously listed that Zelnorm can cause, there have been other, more common and less severe side effects reported while taking the medication.
-These include, but are not limited to:
+Aside from the rare, serious side effects previously listed that Zelnorm can cause, there have been other, more common and less severe side effects reported while taking the drug.
+These include:

 Additional treatment options for IBS

 There are other medical and alternative treatment options for IBS.
-Since a serotonin imbalance may cause IBS symptoms, some individuals may benefit from treatment with anti-depressants or other kinds of serotonin-impacting medications.
-Depending on an individual’s specific IBS symptoms, treatment with antispasmodic medications, antibiotics, antidiarrheal medications, or anti-anxiety therapies may be helpful.
+Since a serotonin imbalance may cause IBS symptoms, some people may benefit from treatment with anti-depressants or other kinds of serotonin-impacting medications.
+Depending on an person's specific IBS symptoms, treatment with antispasmodic drugs, antibiotics, antidiarrheal drugs, or anti-anxiety therapies may be helpful.

 In addition to traditional treatment options, alternative therapies and lifestyle modifications may also be beneficial for those with IBS.
-Some of these include exercise, dietary changes, adding fiber, acupuncture, and more.
-It is often a trial and error process to determine which treatment options provide the most relief.
+These include exercise, dietary changes, acupuncture, and more.
+It is often a trial-and-error process to determine which treatment options provide the most relief.